PatrickAlphaC/all-on-chain-generated-nft/README.md

 </p>
 <br/>

-# All On Chain NFT
+# All On Chain Generated NFT

 This is a repo that shows 2 things: